 The thesis is the central component of the program.
 All students spend about two semesters working closely with a faculty advisor to write a substantial thesis.
 The thesis could include original research that employs quantitative or qualitative methodology or could be a critical and synthetic review of research in an area of the student's interest.

-Graduates of the master's program are well equipped to pursue careers in research, evaluation; education policy; government agencies; and youth and community service organizations.
-Many are also well-equipped to apply for and pursue doctoral-level work in the sociology of education or a related field.
+Graduates of the master's program are well-equipped to pursue careers in research and evaluation, education policy, government agencies, and youth and community service organizations.
+Many are also well-equipped to pursue and succeed in doctoral-level work in the sociology of education or a related field.

 Other Study Options